JosephTseng1/average-product-rating/README.md

 # average-product-rating

+## Description:
+This Hadoop MapReduce Java program processes large data sets to calculate the average rating and count of various products.
+MapReduce programs are very useful in dealing with big data.
+It can be used on AWS datasets.

 ## Tools you need:
 - Eclipse
 - A computer
 - Internet connection
 - Cloudera Quickstart VM

-## Steps - Assumes you are using Clouder Quickstart VM
+## Steps - Assumes you are using Cloudera Quickstart VM
+Note: If you plan on using the test_file, git clone the repository.

 1. Git clone or download from https://github.com/JosephTseng1/average-product-rating and save the download folder
 2. Open up eclipse
 3. Click File-> New -> Java Project
 4. Name it whatever you want and click finish once you save it to a secure location